muhxdan/Flutter-ChatApp/README.md

 ![App UI](/UI.png)
 ## Notes

-The validator only work for indonesian code phone (+62).
+The validator only work for indonesian code phone (+62), you can change with ur own code phone.

 ## Getting Started